Inside DELTA: 5 Questions with James Perry

 If you’ve had a good experience at a DELTA event in the last couple years, you probably have James Perry to thank.

-As the primary event planner for many all-DELTA events and activities, James makes sure the drinks are cold, vegetarians have options and everyone is having a good time celebrating one another’s accomplishments or learning something new.
+As the primary event planner for many all-DELTA events and activities, Perry makes sure the drinks are cold, vegetarians have options and everyone is having a good time celebrating one another’s accomplishments or learning something new.

 He loves the satisfaction of a job well done, and nowhere is that more obvious than at a well-attended event where people don’t want to leave.